Why do I place this nice photo here?

 Truly, if you want a healthy body, feed it mostly healthy clean, natural foods.
 Read the food labels and make a decision to avoid soy derivatives.
 If you can.
 Good luck with that one.

 Soy milk?
-Only drink if organic and made from whole soy beans.
-That should be ok.
+Only drink if organic made from whole soy beans.
+That ‘should’ be ok.
 But I cannot vouch for this statement either.
+After all, it’s still made with soy….

 ‘Real soy milk’ was originally made by using the leftover residue from making tofu.
 But look what they’ve done to it now?
-It’s a concoction of stuffs, just like most commercial almond milk….
+It’s a concoction of stuffs, just like most commercial plant milk….

 Hey, I’m not a saint either 😉 But they don’t make my boobies hurt either.